zDany01/PyTG/README.md

 - Docker

 ## Installation
-To install this bot as a system service you need to execute the `install` file.
+You need to execute the `install` file to install this bot as a system service.
 ```bash
 sudo ./install
 ```
-This will create a virtual environment in your folder in which the script will automatically install all the dependencies.
+This will create a virtual environment in your folder where the script will automatically install all the dependencies.

 If you want to uninstall the service you need to execute the `uninstall` script
 ```bash